Vancouver Event Staffing

 gavel Regional Compliance

 British Columbia minimum wage is C$17.85/hr.
 Market-competitive Vancouver, British Columbia Event Staffing event labor rates: /hr7–$41/hr.
-Platform enforces W-2 compliance for all Vancouver, British Columbia Event Staffing events; mandatory workers' comp and COI included in every Vancouver bill rate.
+TempGuru enforces W-2 compliance for all Vancouver, British Columbia Event Staffing events; mandatory workers' comp and COI included in every Vancouver bill rate.

 event Seasonal Demand